theheking/babs-rna-seq/practical_overview/Week6_Differential_Expression.md

 1. Preparing data to be compatable for use in DEGUST
 2. Transferring locally
-3. Uploading to DEGUST metadata and Kallisto output
+3. Uploading metadata and counts table  to DEGUST
 4. Understanding the output